Xbox Series X specs revealed: Here’s what matters and why

 The CPU has 8 cores that all run at a very fast clock speed for a console.
 Developers will have an option between 3.8 GHz with hyperthreading turned off or 3.66GHz with hyperthreading enabled.

 What does that mean?
 Hyperthreading (AMD calls it SMT) is the tech that enables a CPU to ingest data from two lanes.
-Think of the core as a mouth and the threads are the hands.
+Think of the core as a mouth, and the threads are the hands.
 With hyperthreading, one thread can actively feed the mouth while the other hand is getting the next bite ready.

 Hyperthreading is not something that most games take advantage of — at least not yet.
 And that’s why developers have an option.

 Expect most games through the first year or so to stick with 8 cores and 8 threads at 3.8 GHz.
-A Zen 2 chip with 8 cores at that clockspeed is going to chew threw most current-gen games with no issue.
+A Zen 2 chip with 8 cores at that clockspeed is going to chew through most current-gen games with no issue.
 This is a massive upgrade over Xbox One and PlayStation 4.

 Hyperthreading will then give Xbox a certain amount of futureproofing.
 The rest of the computing world has embraced multiple CPU threads, and it’s only a matter of time before games do the same.
 Especially with AMD’s high core-count CPUs with hyperthreading selling so well in the desktop market.